Student Loan Consolidation

 How it Works

 However, federal student loan consolidation is not without merits.
-In addition to securing a single monthly payment, federal loan consolidation can make you eligible for income-driven repayment plans or student loan forgiveness programs that you may not have been eligible for prior.
+In addition to securing a single monthly payment (making your federal student loan repayment easier), federal loan consolidation can make you eligible for income-driven repayment plans or student loan forgiveness programs that you may not have been eligible for prior.

 Most federal student loans are eligible for consolidation.
 These include: